tnfssc/IITH_CS3530_Assign2_Dec2020/README.md

 ---
 ## Get Started
 - Initialize the project using `npm run init`
+- Compile the project using `npm run build`
 - Start the server using `npm run server`
 - Start the client using `npm run client localhost:1337`